Skip to main content

 • Japanese Yakiniku, oishii ne!

-• Also 1 memorable foray into Brazilian meat pierced in those huge sword-like skewers, an intro from a Japs-Brazilian fellow for our Nihongo kenshusei bunch.
+• Also 1 memorable foray into Brazilian meat pierced in those huge sword-like skewers, an intro from a Japs-Brazilian fellow in our Nihongo kenshusei bunch.

 • Tender Persian kebabs, oozing the tastiest of juices.